My wish is to stay always like this, living quietly in a corner of nature. — Claude Monet

 The new galleries suit the collection.
 In them, natural light floods a wide corridor.
 Oils by Renoir and Cézanne are given pride of place.

 Other rooms are devoted to more modern masters like Picasso and Matisse.
 Like me, Domenica Guillaume didn’t appear to like Picasso’s Cubist works.
 She kept and bought paintings before and after this period.

-The museum’s collection of works by Chaime Soutine is arguably the best in Paris, rivaling the Barnes’ Foundation in Philadelphia.
 An Expressionist, Soutine’s paintings are imbued with a certain madness, the faces of his subjects a barrage of poetical distortions.

 If you’re looking for a lovely spot away from the crowds in Paris, the Orangerie is an ideal choice.
 There, you can have an intimate tête-à-tête with artistic geniuses Monet, Cézanne, Renoir, Modigliani, and others.

 With water lilies dancing in your head, you can then wander over to the Tuileries Gardens for more flowers and more enchantment.

 Practical Guide & Tips For The Musée de L’Orangerie: